 Sometimes, a second cat is not an option.
 Maybe your cat doesn’t play well with others.
 In such an instance, what animals do cats get along with?

 Cats and fish are not friendly, but a fish tank will fascinate your feline.
-They’ll stare at an aquarium for hours.
+She’ll stare at an aquarium for hours.
 This will provide entertainment.
 Take steps to keep your cat out of the fish tank.

-Cats and rabbits can make surprisingly good housemates.
+Cats and rabbits can make good housemates.
 As both animals are dominant, they’re likely to cancel each other out.
 Assess how your cat reacts before attempting this union, though.

 Do Cats Get Lonely When You Go on Vacation?

-To avoid your cat getting lonely, assess what company they enjoy.
+To avoid your cat getting lonely, assess what company she’ll enjoy.
 If your cat is human-focused, ask a friend or family member to housesit.
 This should involve more than just feeding.
 Your cat’s play schedule must also be adhered to.

 This applies if you have multiple cats, too.
 They will keep each other company for the most part.
 They’ll still need human interaction, though.